 And a celebration of the good old times when "the farmers drain the bogs and spade the turf".
 Never mind that a lot of these farmers might have told Cash to be on his way, preferring some modern comforts themselves.

 And so ...
 Johnny Cash was responsible for creating the idea of Ireland being "forty shades of green".

 This was added on by Ireland's seminal rock group "Boomtown Rats", with singer Bob Geldof also mentioning "sixty shades of red" in reference to the "Troubles".
 I hasten to add that the "Fifty Shades of Grey" are no relation, however distant (though the book was a best-seller in Ireland as well, not as prude a country as one might think).

 But does Ireland really have forty shades of green?
-Though nobody has actually counted them, this would be a good guess - green is the dominant colour in Ireland's landscape.
+Though nobody has actually counted them, this would be a good guess - green is the dominant color in Ireland's landscape.
 The simple reason for this is the Irish weather.
 While generally described as "eternally changing", it is only changing within certain parameters.
 The influence of the gulf stream and the general climate combine to make Ireland well-balanced.

 Seasons are not very pronounced - one usually enjoys "spells of" summer or winter, not the season as such.
 And even when Jack Frost nips, and snow falls, it will be on lush green fields.
 The green may fade a bit, but it never really goes away.
 So, as you will see when visiting Ireland: Johnny Cash was right - Ireland really has forty shades of green.